ajcampbell1333/LBEAST_Unreal/FirmwareExamples/GunshipExperience/README.md

 - **Scissor Lift:** Electric lift for vertical translation (TranslationZ) and forward/reverse (TranslationY)
 - **Actuator System:** 4-gang hydraulic actuators for pitch and roll only (yaw restricted)

+**Gunship Rig Chassis:** The "Gunship Rig chassis" referenced throughout this document is a **modified scissor lift** with the railed ground removed and replaced by a **custom actuating tilt frame** with 4 seats attached at its corners.
+The scissor lift provides vertical translation and forward/reverse movement, while the custom tilt frame (driven by 4 hydraulic actuators) provides pitch and roll motion for the seated players.

+---

+## 🎯 Recommended Default Hardware Configuration

+**The recommended default hardware deployment for GunshipExperience is:**

+- **1× LBUS (LBEAST Universal Shield)** - Parent ECU mounted on the motion platform chassis
+  - Hosts ESP32-S3 motherboard ECU
+  - Controls scissor lift and actuator system directly
+  - Aggregates telemetry from 4× child ECUs
+  - Connects to game server via wireless network adapter

+- **4× Child Shields (LBCS)** - One per player station, embedded in each player's gun
+  - Each hosts its own ESP32-S3 child ECU
+  - Controls dual thumb buttons and N× solenoid kickers
+  - Monitors solenoid temperatures and thermal management
+  - Reports telemetry to parent ECU at 10-30 Hz

+- **Network Architecture:**
+  - **Wired Ethernet (PoE):** 4× Child Shields connect to LBUS via Ethernet cables routed through the Gunship Rig chassis
+  - LBUS provides 5V power to all 4× Child Shields via PoE (pins 4&5) with DIP switch control per port
+  - **Wireless:** LBUS connects to game server's router via wireless network adapter (USB WiFi dongle or built-in ESP32 WiFi)

+- **Power Architecture:**
+  - **DC Power:** All 5 units (1× LBUS + 4× Child Shields) powered by the Rig's onboard 24V LiFePO4 battery pack
+  - LBUS receives 24V via barrel jack, converts to 5V for aux ports and 3.3V for logic
+  - Child Shields receive 5V via PoE from LBUS (no local power required)
+  - Solenoid drivers on each gun receive 24V from Rig's battery pack (separate from shield power)
+  - **⚠️ Safety Requirement:** Power cable from battery to LBUS must be a **coiled stretch cable** to support the 3-5ft. max height limit of the scissor lift
+  - **⚠️ Safety Requirement:** A **rip cord** must be calibrated shorter than the full extension of the power cable and wired into the E-STOP circuit.
+If software attempts to send the lift too high, the rip cord will activate E-STOP before the cable reaches full extension, preventing damage to the power connection

+**Benefits of this configuration:**
+- ✅ **Single power source:** All ECUs powered from Rig's battery pack
+- ✅ **Wired reliability:** Low-latency Ethernet communication (< 1 ms) between parent and child ECUs
+- ✅ **Modular design:** Each gun is a self-contained unit with embedded ECU
+- ✅ **Power management:** DIP switches allow per-port power control for troubleshooting
+- ✅ **Cost-effective:** Standard Ethernet cables and connectors, no custom harnesses
+- ✅ **Scalable:** Easy to add/remove gun stations by connecting/disconnecting Ethernet cables

+**Firmware Compatibility:**
+- `GunshipExperience_ECU.ino` → Flashes to LBUS (parent ECU)
+- `Gun_ECU.ino` → Flashes to each Child Shield (child ECU, 4× instances with different STATION_ID)

+**Note:** Firmware pin mappings must be configured for Child Shield's Ethernet PHY pins (see firmware configuration section below).

 ---

 ## 📁 Examples